mchagan/mchagan/README.md

 # Hi there 👋

 I am a seasoned backend software developer.
-I am now getting certification in frontend development for MCC.
+I am now getting certification in frontend development from MCC.

 I am looking for new and exciting opportunities.